The Announcement: What Is Patagonia’s Involvement?

 I have a longstanding relationship with Patagonia, thanks to the many friends I have working there, and a mutual respect and admiration that goes back years.

-Case in point: a trip to Amsterdam I made in May 2019, as we were finalising plans for Type 2, the podcast project we collaborated on in which I explored the intersection between the outdoors, action sports and activism.
+Case in point: Type 2, the podcast project we collaborated on in which I explored the intersection between the outdoors, action sports and activism.

 The Evolution of the Project